 Remember that It will be much easier to do all the gathering of equipment and set-up when you have power—especially if an outage should occur after dark.
 Before you need to run the generator, plan where you will place it in the event of an outage, and determine where you will run the extension cords.
 Make a list of the appliances and lights you want to power in case of a power outage, and add up their wattages to make sure you will not overload the generator.

 Never run a gas motor inside the home—it produces noxious carbon monoxide fumes that can be deadly.
-It can be run outside on a patio or driveway, in a shed or other outbuilding, or in a well-ventilated garage (with windows or the garage door open).
+It can be run outside on a patio, open porch, or driveway, or in a shed or other unoccupied, ventilated outbuilding.

 Also be aware that the generator’s noise can be irritating so, if possible, place the appliance out of earshot.
 Don’t plan to put the generator where it might be vulnerable to rain.
 Though generators can run for a short while in light mist, a downpour may render them inoperable.

 Test Your Gear